- What is radiation therapy? When is it used?

 - What will radiation treatment be like?
 How often is it given?
 How long will it take?

-- How will the radiation affect the area around the cancer?
+- How will the radiation affect the area near the cancer?

 - What side effects am I likely to have?

 - Will any of these side effects affect how I do things, such as eat or drink, exercise, work, etc.?

 - Will treatment and/or side effects change how I look?

 - How long will the side effects last?

 - What long-term side effects might I have?